kiransalve/Power-BI/Learn with Gigs/Questions.md

 M code is used mostly when point-and-click options in Power Query aren’t enough

-we use it when we need new columns

 # 5. What is a Parameter in Power BI?

 In Power Query, a Parameter is a dynamic value that can be reused in queries to make your data transformations more flexible, reusable, and user-controlled.